red-gate/Tech-Radar/README.md

 Items in the [primary Tech Radar](https://radar.thoughtworks.com/?sheetId=https%3A%2F%2Fraw.githubusercontent.com%2Fred-gate%2FTech-Radar%2Fmaster%2Fradar.csv) have an expectation that it should be followed (where appropriate) for all teams at Redgate.
 For example, if C# X arrives then we get most benefit from adopting it wholesale across the organization, whereas a particular date/time library is a local choice for a development team.
 The  [Library Tech Radar](https://radar.thoughtworks.com/?sheetId=https%3A%2F%2Fraw.githubusercontent.com%2Fred-gate%2FTech-Radar%2Fmaster%2Fradar_libraries.csv) aims to support teams with local decisions by sharing experience from other teams.

+## Who builds the radar?

+The radar is open for anyone within Redgate to contribute.

+Contributions are reviewed by Redgate’s Technical Advisory Board (TAB).
+The TAB consists of a group of senior technology leaders within Redgate (Lead Software Engineers, Head of IT, Head of CORE, Head of Product Engineering) and is led by the CTO.

 ## How is the radar built?

 We use [Thoughtworks Tech Radar](https://radar.thoughtworks.com/) to generate our Tech Radar.
 The radar is backed by a single CSV file (that should nicely [render](https://help.github.com/articles/rendering-csv-and-tsv-data/)).
 CSV files are parsed using `d3.js` so please see their [documentation](https://d3-wiki.readthedocs.io/zh_CN/master/CSV/) for escaping rules.
 All changes to the Tech Radar should be completed via a PR and merged by someone else.